 10/ Environment and climate action

-Enhance environmental governance by adopting and implementing new legislation on environmental impact assessment, strategic environmental assessment, on environmental liability; by ensuring public access to environmental information and public participation in decision-making, by involving all interested stakeholders, as well as by integrating environment into other policy areas and by improving environmental information sharing.
-Finalise a Low Emission Development Strategy. the new global agreement on climate change (the Paris Agreement).
+Enhance [EU: approximation with the EU environmental acquis in] environmental governance by adopting and implementing new legislation on environmental impact assessment, strategic environmental assessment, on environmental liability; by ensuring public access to environmental information and public participation in decision-making, by involving all interested stakeholders, as well as by integrating environment into other policy areas and by improving environmental information sharing.
+Finalise a Low Emission Development Strategy.
+[EU: Implement] the new global agreement on climate change (the Paris Agreement).

 In the field of mobility and people to people contacts